golden-garage/golden-garage.github.io/_posts/2016-08-22-rpi-lab-introduction.md

 categories: news rpilab
 ---

-I'm building a cluster computing laboratory with a few Raspberry Pis.
+I'm building a cluster computing laboratory with a few Raspberry Pis have laying around in the garage.

 ### a father and son project

-When the Raspberry Pi was first released, my dad and I raced each other to see who could order one and have it delivered faster.
+When the first [Raspberry Pi] computer was released, [my dad] and I raced each other to see who could order one and have it delivered faster.

 We both ordered two Raspberry Pis, one from each of the two North American distributors.
-We were both so excited to get our hands a $35 full-stack Linux computer that we ordered one from each distributor just to get one faster!
+We were both so excited to get our hands a $35 full-stack Linux computer that both of us ordered one from each of the distributors just to get one faster!

-My dad's Raspberry Pi arrived first, mine the next day.
-We've both been playing with one (or more!) daily ever since.
+Both of my dad's Raspberry Pis arrived before mine did.
+My two arrived the following week.
+Since then, we've both been playing with one (or more!)
+Raspberry Pis daily.

 ### devops on Raspberry Pi

-Much of the work I've been doing in the past few years has revolved around modernizing devops for healthcare orgainzations.
-In the last little while, I've begun applying devops tools and practices on clusters of Raspberry Pis.
+Much of the work I've been doing professionally in the past few years has revolved around modernizing [devops](https://en.wikipedia.org/wiki/DevOps) for healthcare orgainzations.
+In the last little while, I've begun experimenting with devops tools and practices on clusters of Raspberry Pis in the garage.

 The newest Raspberry Pi (Rpi3), has a quad-core chipset that is supported by main-stream operating system distributions (Ubuntu, Windows 10, Raspbian) and is powerful enough to run webservers (Apache2, Nginx), application servers (Tomcat,